-Quebecor Media's interest in its subsidiaries has not varied significantly over the past three years, with the exception of the changes described under "Discontinued Activities" above and the following change:
+Quebecor Media's interest in its subsidiaries has not varied significantly over the past three years, with the exception of the following:

-On March 20, 2015, TVA Group completed a rights offering whereby it received net proceeds totalling \$110.0 million from the issuance of 19,434,629 TVA Group Class B Non-Voting Shares.
-Under the rights offering, Quebecor Media subscribed for 17,300,259 TVA Group Class B Non-Voting Shares at a total cost of \$97.9 million.
+On March 20, 2015, TVA Group completed a rights offering whereby it received net proceeds totalling \$110.0 million from the issuance of 19,434,629 Class B Non-Voting Shares, participating, without par value, of TVA Group ("TVA Group Class B Shares").
+Under the rights offering, Quebecor Media subscribed for 17,300,259 TVA Group Class B Shares at a total cost of \$97.9 million.
 As a result, its total interest in TVA Group's equity increased from 51.5% to 68.4%.